-Including a few plants in a bare front garden could reduce your stress levels as much as eight weekly mindfulness sessions, new research by the Department of Landscape Architecture in collaboration with the Royal Horticultural Society (RHS) and a collaboration of Universities (Sheffield, Westminster and Virginia) has shown.
+Including a few plants in a bare front garden could reduce your stress levels as much as 8 weekly mindfulness sessions, new research by the Royal Horticultural Society (RHS) and a collaboration of Universities (Sheffield, Westminster and Virginia) has shown.

 The four year scientific research project added ornamental plants to previously bare front gardens in economically deprived streets of Salford (Greater Manchester).

 42 residents received: 1 tree (juniper or snowy mespilus), 1 shrub (azalea), 1 climber (clematis), sub-shrubs (lavender, rosemary), bulbs (daffodils, crocuses, snowdrops) and bedding plants (petunia, viola) to fill 2 containers.
 The experimental design included a control group who received the plants one year later.

 By measuring the residents’ concentrations of cortisol hormone before and after the plants were added, the research team were able to see if the greenery had any impact on stress levels.
 Cortisol levels change across the day.
 In healthy diurnal patterns, levels peak in the early morning shortly after awakening and drop to the lowest concentration at night.
 Steeper daily declines indicate more effective regulation of circadian and hormonal mechanisms, which is a likely consequence of reduced stress.

 Before the experiment, only 24% of residents had healthy cortisol patterns.
 Over the course of the year following the plantings, this increased to 53% of residents having healthy cortisol patterns.